akvo/akvo-provisioning/README.md

 Monitor
 ---
-The `monitor` role is for the node which will
+The `monitor` role is for the node which will run all of the monitoring tools designed to keep track of the performance of the rest of the environment nodes.

+Everything
+---
+This is a shorthand for testing; including this role will cause every other role to be included.

 Environment Setup Instructions
 ===